Abirii/Camara-Remote-Control/README.md

     <-----------------------------------------------------

-● Determine the size of the contour that allow allowed (the size should small, in my case size > 20 and size < 60 worked)
+● Determine the size of the contour that allowed (the size should small)

 ● Find the location of contours